iaminsleep/Housing-complex-Melody-/README.md

 # Melody
-The site of the LCD "Melody", made using Css and jQuery
+The front page of the housing complex "Melody", made using Css and jQuery

 ### Technologies:
 - html